Student life needs student leaders. Join the Leadership Race 2025

 Planning your revision in advance is hugely valuable and will help you feel less overwhelmed about your workload.
 Make sure to create a revision timetable, set realistic targets and schedule in regular study breaks.
 You can find some further tips in UCL’s Assessment Success Guide.

-Sitting a practice exam will greatly reduce stress and if your exams are online, they'll often take place on UCL’s digital platform AssessmentUCL.
+Sitting a practice exam will greatly reduce stress and if your exams or other assessments are online, they'll often take place on UCL’s digital platform WISEflow (sometimes referred to as AssessmentUCL) .
 You can find a step-by-step guide on how to use the online assessment platform and sit a practice exam on the UCL website.

 Get familiar with Excel London

-While there are a small number of exams taking place on campus, there’s a high chance you'll likely be sitting them at ExCeL London.
+While there are a small number of exams taking place on campus if you're entitled to adjustments, there’s a high chance you'll be sitting assessments at ExCeL London.
 Plan your route in advance using the TFL journey planner, and arrive at least 30 minutes early to find your seat.
 All the information you need to know is in UCLs Exams at ExCeL London guide.

 Apply for exam adjustments

 If you have a disability or any other health conditions that may impact your exams, you can apply for reasonable adjustments.
-For the main exam period, you must ensure that your application is submitted by Wednesday 27 March.
+For the main exam period, you must ensure that your application is submitted by Monday 7th April 2025, 17:00 UK time.
 You can find more information about applying for exam adjustments on the UCL website.

 If you miss this deadline, you may be able to apply for Extenuating Circumstances to delay an assessment instead.